Poppeyye/biwenger_bot/README.md

   * Last year stats
   * Last year avg (relative and absolute) points
   * Total matches played
+  * Percentage of minutes played
+  * Number of matches in the bench

 * Transfers Notice
   * Daily update of the market transfers (sales and purchases made by every user)